arinaldi3/StretchGoalsProject/docs/journals/mindy.md

+## 8/30/22
+- The CreateClass page was not working on my end, and we made some tiny edits to have it fixed.
+Now everyone is on the same page.
+- We spent the day working on authentication and we expected this would be a big blocker for us.
+- We first tried to figure it out using the Authentication Cookbook on Learn as reference, and we spent a lot of time discussing and playing around with it.
+- We still could not get the authentication to work after our lunch break, and we asked our SEIRs for help.
+Thanks to Cooper and Zach, we were able to get this big blocker out of the way!
+The error messages were very annoying, but we've learned a lot through fixing those error messages.
+Huge thanks to our SEIRs and the team!

 ## 8/29/22
 - We first started with discussing with Cooper (SEIR) on our Login page and authentication, and we spent some time on our own research on it as well.
 - Ava, Carlos, and I continued to work on the front end.
 Josh finished making bug fixes on the backend, so we were able to test the classesList and the createClass form.